-Recommendations, Promote Transit-Oriented Development:
+Promote Transit-Oriented

-- Create incentives to provide transit-oriented workforce housing. - Create an infill/redevelopment plan for the station area surrounding the Delray Beach Tri-Rail Station. - Develop plans and provide site improvements for the Tri-Rail Coastal Link Station downtown.
+- Create incentives to provide transit-oriented - Create an infill/redevelopment plan for the station area surrounding the Delray Beach - site improvements for the Tri-Rail Coastal Link

 Recommendations, Improve City Corridors:

 - Utilize creative strategies to improve the view shed of Delray Beach from the FEC and CSX Railways, and Interstate-95. - Create a greenway along the CSX Railway.